olamilittlewise/Linear_Regression_Project/README.md

 - The company should give discount to best partronizing customers in their subsequent partronage

-Let us embark on this journey of exploration, analysis, and strategic decision-making, as we chart a course that will undoubtedly shape the digital future of the Shine Cosmetic Company.
+Let us embark on this journey of exploration, analysis, and strategic decision-making, as we chart a course that will undoubtedly shape the digital future of the Shine Cosmetic Company [here](Yearly_Amount_Spent_Linear_Regression1).